etcd/drizzle-manticore-example/README.md

 A Drizzle ORM object is initialized in `dbClient.ts`, given the schema above and a connection.
 Drizzle provides numerous adapters for different databases and connection mechanisms.
 Drizzle has [MySQL adapters](https://orm.drizzle.team/docs/get-started-mysql) for the mysql2 and Planetscale libraries.

-This project uses the Planetscale adapter because the mysql2 adapter tries to connect to the database on initialization, but this project uses Drizzle _only_ to generate SQL strings; the connection URL passed to Drizzle is fake (execution is handled by POSTing to Manticore's HTTP API).
+As seen in `dbClient.ts`, this project uses the Planetscale adapter because the mysql2 adapter tries to connect to the database on initialization, but this project uses Drizzle _only_ to generate SQL strings; the connection URL passed to Drizzle is fake (execution is handled by POSTing to Manticore's HTTP API).

 Note: It's possible that Manticore's MySQL API is compatible with Drizzle's mysql2 adapter, but I haven't tested this.